ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 A single entry on an feed with this format is called an event (formerly also known as Message).
 It contains a fixed number of fields:

-* A cipherlink to the `previous` one, null only on the first message.
+* A cipherlink to the `previous` one, null only on the first entry.
 * The ed25519 public key of the `author`, also encoded as a cipherlink.
 * The `sequence` number of the entry as an unsigned integer.
 Increasing by 1 each entry, starting with 1.
 * An unsigned integer describing a `timestamp`.
-Like in node/javascript, unix epoch timestamp but in milliseconds.
+UNIX epoch timestamp (number of seconds since 1970-01-01).
-* `content`: a group of three fields:
+* `content`: an array of three fields:
   * `hash` as a cipherlink
-  * `size` as a uint16, increasing the maximum message size to 64k.
+  * `size` as a uint16, increasing the maximum content size to 64k.
   * `encoding` enumeration of three possible values.

 ## Transfer

-The next needed message structure is `transfer`.
+The next needed structure is `transfer`.
 It consists of three byte arrays:

 * The encoded bytes of an _Event_, here called `eventData`.
 * `signature`: 64 bytes, to be verified against the `author`s public key from the event.
 * the optional `content`: a maximum of 64k bytes.

-To validate a message, the receiver just takes the `eventData` and the `signature` and passes them to the cryptographic function that does the validation.
+To validate an incoming signed event, the receiver just takes the `eventData` and the `signature` and passes them to the cryptographic function that does the validation.
-In this case, edwards25519 as defined in {{?RFC8032}}, also known as Ed25519 from [Networking and Cryptography library (NaCL)](https://nacl.cr.yp.to/).
+In this case, edwards25519 as defined in {{?RFC8032}}, also known as Ed25519 from the [Networking and Cryptography library (NaCL)](https://nacl.cr.yp.to/).

-If present, hashing the `content` needs to compute the same the as the `content.hash` field on the event.
+If present, hashing the `content` needs to compute the same hash as stated by the `content.hash` field on the event.
 If it should be ommited, it needs to be set to null (primitive 22 or `0xf6` in CBOR) to keep the array it's contained in of length three.

-The Hash of a signed event (and the `previous` field of the next event) is the blak2b-256 of `eventData` and `signature` bytes concataneted.
+The Hash of a signed event (and the `previous` field of the next event) is the SHA256 of `eventData` and `signature` bytes concataneted.

 ## Cipherlinks